Carlton-L/frontendMasters/README.md

-# FrontendMasters Notes & Completed Exercises
+# Complete Intro to React v6 Notes & Completed Exercises

 > Courses can be selected by switching branch.